joske/Fujitsu-U937-OpenCore/README.md

 - Card reader (Alcor 9540) - lost cause, unsupported, no problem, works in linux
 - brightness keys
 - HDMI output does something, but internal screen goes black and doesn't come back and external screen is corrupted

+## Ventura issue

+For some reason, when I try upgrading to Ventura, the upgrades b0rks and I have to reinstall Monterrey and restore from Time Machine.